Running Tests On An Application That Requires Authentication

 - Specific headers

-- Basic, Digest, or NTLM credentials
+- Basic Auth, Digest Auth, or NTLM credentials

 These configuration options are set at every test execution and apply to every step of your browser test at execution time, not recording time.